datacarpentry/r-socialsci/episodes/00-Pre-requisites.md

 ## R and RStudio

 R is an open source programming language originally designed and implemented by statisticians for statistical analysis.
-It includes high quality graphics capabilities, tools for basic data analysis, and reading and writing data to/from files.
+It includes high quality graphics capabilities and tools for basic data analysis and reading and writing data to/from files.
-R has a very large selection of freely available 3rd party add-on libraries available which can be easily added to the core R system making even more analysis techniques available because it is open source and supported by a large community of developers and users.
+R has a very large selection of free 3rd party add-on libraries which can be easily added to the core R system making even more analysis techniques available because it is open source and supported by a large community of developers and users.
 R is a scripted language.
 Rather than pointing and clicking in a GUI environment, you write code statements to ask R to perform tasks for you.
 This is advantageous becuase it provides a permanent record of what was done and allows for peer review of the work.
 Having this written record, something which is increasingly required as part of a publication submission, is also an aid when seeking help with problems.
 There are many online resources, such as [stackoverflow ]( https://stackoverflow.com/questions/tagged/r),  which will allow you to seek help from the online R community.
 You can search in the normal Internet way of doing things by providing keywords in a free format search request, but you can also post specific questions.
 Questions supported by code snippets are more likely to attract knowledgeable responses.